dandegeest/SoftSynth/README.md

 >
 > Create an 'audiovisual instrument' that allows a user or performer to produce tightly responsive and coupled sound and visuals (video, Processing window, etc.).
 Your software should make possible the creation of both dynamic imagery and noise/sound/music, simultaneously, in real-time.
 >
->The challenge is to create an open-ended system where the audio and visual modalities are equally expressive.
-Its results should be inexhaustible, deeply variable, and dependent on the performer's /user's choices.
+>The challenge is to **create an open-ended system where the audio and visual modalities are equally expressive**.
+Its **results should be inexhaustible, deeply variable, and dependent on the performer's /user's choices**.
 The basic principles of the instrument's operation should be easy to learn, while at the same time should encourage or provoke sophisticated expression.
 >
 > Use the tools learned this semester to create an instrument that receives input from the performer or user.
 Imagine how this will be input into the system or application: will the performer use the keyboard, the mouse, a multi-touch trackpad, a webcam, push buttons, or some other sensor?
 Select and construct your instrument's physical interface with care and consider the expressive affordances.
 Categorize the data that is input and output: are they continuous values, changes in electrical circuitry, MIDI, OSC, or changes to logical states.
 >